foundry-rs/foundry/fmt/README.md

 1. Preparse comments with config values
 2. Parse and compare the AST for source & expected files.
     - The `AstEq` trait defines the comparison rules for the AST nodes
-3. Format the source file and assert the equality of the output with expected file.
+3. Format the source file and assert the equality of the output with the expected file.
-4. Format the expected files and assert the idempotancy of the formatting operation.
+4. Format the expected files and assert the idempotency of the formatting operation.

 ## Contributing